Vidhi2004/breast-cancer-predictor/README.md

-# 🔬 Breast Cancer Detection Web App
+# 🔬 Breast Cancer Prediction

 This is a machine learning-powered web application that predicts whether a tumor is **benign** or **malignant** based on user-provided medical features.
 Built with Flask and trained using the Breast Cancer Wisconsin dataset.